Key Takeaways

 - “Atomic Habits” by James Clear: Explains the science of habit formation, focusing on making tiny, consistent changes that compound over time.

-- “The One Thing” by Gary Keller and Jay Papasan: Teaches how to focus your energy on the single most important action to achieve goals.
+- “The One Thing” by Gary Keller and Jay Papasan: Teaches how to focus your energy on the single most crucial action to achieve goals.

 - TED Talks: